• Skip to primary navigation

 Instructions

-2. In a bowl, sift together all the dry ingredients, cake flour, baking powder and pinch of salt and set aside.
+2. Sift the cake flour, baking powder and salt together.
+Set aside.

-3. In the bowl of your stand mixer fitted with the whisk attachment, start beating the softened butter with the sugar on medium-high speed for 5 minutes until you have a light, pale texture.
+3. In a stand mixer with the whisk attachment, beat the softened butter + sugar on medium-high for 5 minutes until pale and creamy.

-6. Stop the mixer and pour the dry ingredients into the bowl and fold them in with a soft spatula until the mixture is smooth.
+6. Stop the mixer, add the dry ingredients, and gently fold with a spatula until smooth and lump-free.

-7. Divide the mixture in half and distribute it into the two prepared pans.
+7. Divide the batter evenly between the two pans.

-10. Let your cakes cool for a few minutes before turning them out carefully, then let them cool completely on a rack.
+10. Let the cakes cool a few minutes in the pans, then unmold and cool completely on a rack.

 Equipment